WESC is delighted to announce school awarded ‘good’ by Ofsted

 Praise was given to the leadership and management team at WESC for having “ensured that the school continues to provide a good standard of education to pupils across all key stages.
 Leaders are ambitious for their pupils and focus well on preparing them for the next stage of their lives.”

 The report identifies the important role of governance stating that “the quality of school governance has improved in recent years”, and that “trustees have a very clear-sighted strategic plan”.

 Mark Braithwaite, WESC Foundation’s Deputy Principal said: “We are delighted to report on our ‘good’ inspection and thank trustees, staff, parents/carers and all our learners for contributing to this success.
 We strive to transform our learners’ life chances and this includes supporting them to become more independent and prepared for their transition to adult status.
 This inspection outcome makes clear that we are achieving our aims and our consistent hard work is paying off!”

-Tracy de Bernhardt Dunkin, WESC Foundation’s Principal and Chief Executive said; “I am very proud our learners and staff for the fantastic Ofsted report which clearly demonstrates all their tremendous achievements.
+Tracy de Bernhardt Dunkin, WESC Foundation’s Principal and Chief Executive said; “I am very proud of our learners and staff for the fantastic Ofsted report which clearly demonstrates all their tremendous achievements.

 “It is our vision here at WESC to provide a specialist centre for education, training and expertise, transforming the lives of people with visual impairment.
 These are not just words, our staff work together with learners and other professionals to ensure this vision is met and learners achieve their goals.

 “A very well done to all of my team and the talented learners we have here at WESC Foundation.”